roblanf/sangeranalyseR/docs/source/content/advance_user_SangerContig_ab1.rst

 .. note::

     *  All input files must have **.ab1** as its file extension
-    *  All input files must have the same contig name in their filename.
+    *  All input files must have the same contig name in their filenames.
     *  Forward or reverse direction has to be specified in the filename.